Spinach cake (or cupcakes) with herb salad

 6 large eggs

-A pinch of chili or cayenne powder
+A pinch of chilli or cayenne powder

 A little Parmesan or Pecorino cheese, grated